caroldaniel/42sp-cursus-inception/guides/Mandatory-en.md

 sudo systemctl start docker
 ```

 System should be up and running.
-Now, let's get to the project itself.
-Brace yourselves, 'cause this is a long one.

 ---